onzfonz/comp227/src/content/8/en/part8e.md

 }
 ```

-Now that we have the `BaseEntry` defined, we can start creating the extended entry types we will actually be using.
+Now that we have the `BaseEntry` defined in *types.ts*, we can start creating the extended entry types we will actually be using.
 Let's start by creating the `HealthCheckEntry` type.

 Entries of type `HealthCheck` contain the field `HealthCheckRating`, which is an integer from 0 to 3, zero meaning `Healthy` and 3 meaning `CriticalRisk`.